–Story and guide from the first successful Seven Lakes Trek Expedition Team organized by Jimu Mele & Kanki Miri.

 Seven Lakes Trek Guides

 We had three guides.
 Two would go from the top while one would go from the middle of the hill to find a route.
 So it’s pure raw nature.

 Is Seven Lakes Anini worth the climb?

 YES!
 “OMG” was our response after we reached every spot.
-Lake 1 & 2 are very beautiful and different.
-Dini lake will blow your mind, Chene lake is a mystical lake and huhu lake will bring peace to the whole adventure.
-It was heavenly beautiful.
-Ladakh bike trip was a journey I will always cherish but the Seven lakes trek is what I will recall before I die.
+Lakes 1 & 2 are very beautiful and different.
+Dini Lake will blow your mind, Chene Lake is a mystical lake and huhu lake will bring peace to the whole adventure.
+It was heavenly and beautiful.
+The Ladakh bike trip was a journey I will always cherish but the Seven Lakes trek is what I will recall before I die.
 We can’t decide where we are born but we can always choose where to go from there.

 Things required for the Trek